SUBSCRIBE TO OUR FREE NEWSLETTER

 As ongoing violence and conflicts continue to grip the warming planet, the number of people worldwide forced to flee their homes this year is on track to shatter all previous such records, the UN Refugee Agency (UNHCR) warned Friday.

-As the UNHCR explains, the figures mean that at one person in every 122 has been forced to flee their home, and roughly 4,600 are driven from their countries every day.
+As the UNHCR explains, the figures mean that one person in every 122 has been forced to flee their home, and roughly 4,600 are driven from their countries every day.

-The report also states that the prospect for those who've fled of being able to safely return home hasn't been this dim in over three decades.
+The report also states that the prospect for those who've fled of being able to return home safely hasn't been this dim in over three decades.

 "Forced displacement is now profoundly affecting our times," stated High Commissioner for Refugees Antonio Guterres.
 "It touches the lives of millions of our fellow human beings--both those forced to flee and those who provide them with shelter and protection.

-"Never has there been a greater need for tolerance, compassion and solidarity with people who have lost everything," he added.
+"Never has there been a greater need for tolerance, compassion, and solidarity with people who have lost everything," he added.

 "The year 2015 will be remembered for the heart-breaking image of a lifeless little boy on a beach--one of many who came before him; one of many who came after him," said Marie-Pierre Poirier, UNICEF Special Coordinator, Refugee and Migrant crisis.